-In case, you want to understand difference between Linux mint vs Ubuntu, click to read.
+In case, you want to understand the difference between Linux mint vs Ubuntu, click to read.

-While both are based on Linux, they vary in everything from goals, visual styles, and intended use.
+While both are based on Linux, they vary in everything from goals to visual styles, and intended use.

 Linux Mint Vs. Elementary OS- differences